What Happened To Karen.

 From there on, it all continued downhill.
 After getting blood samples which took forever, the guy who worked on her had a club hand and by the numbers which came back she was in serious trouble.
 I don't see how she could recover.
 From the time I saw Karen's leg at home I prayed the Lord would heal her.
 I saw no other way for her to recover.

 While there, just as it was when Karen had gone to the hospital the time before for her heart problem, she could not lay flat.
 We had to set the bed up as high as it could so she could breathe.
-When she had Covid, we had to stuff pillows behind her (three and four) with the bed all the way up.
-Two nights I had to sleep behind her on the couch with my arm hold her up at ninety degrees, so she could breathe, even with oxygen on.
+When she had Coved, we had to stuff pillows behind her (three and four) with the bed all the way up.
+Two nights I had to sleep behind her on the couch with my arm hold her up at ninety degrees, so she could breathe, even with oxygen on (she called me her savior after that, knowing what would have happened to her if I had not been there).
 Both hospital stays they insisted upon Karen taking a CAT scan, which she could not because she could not lay flat.
-She complied and attempted but could not proceed because she could not breathe when she laid flat.
+She complied and attempted to lay flat on the platform but could not proceed because she could not breathe.
 I consider it was the lymph nodes, which were throughout her body, as tight as they could be.
 We used message therapy for a while but had given up.
 She could get around the kitchen, do laundry, and garden, etc., do everything but she could not lay flat, and it may have been because when she did, they would press upon her lungs and prevent her from breathing.
 Already on oxygen, it made it impossible for her to lay flat.
 So when they3 demanded, and that’s the right word, demanded her take a CAT scan in the hospital we both said she could not.
 Because she could not.
 It was impossible for her to lay flat.
 But the doctor wouldn’t listen (blaming her for her death for not allowing him to take a CAT scan).
 Logic is, which we seem to have lost: If A equals B and B equals C then A equals C. If Karen (A) could not breath when she laid flat (B) and you have to lay flat (B) in order to take a CAT scan (C) then Karen (A) could not take a CAT scan (C).
 Is that hard to figure out.
 It seems to be because all the Nebraska lawyers I've talked to say her death was her fault because she "refused" to take the CAT scan when told to.
+They also say they would not make enough money if they took the case, Karen's health being as it was.
+So if a drunk driver hits your car and kills you while you are driving yourself to the hospital with a serious health problem he is off the hook, you were going to die anyway.

-While Karen was in the hospital with Covid, she lectured her doctor, like a mother her son stating, “You doctors are not paying attention to your patients.
+While Karen was in the hospital with Coved, she lectured her doctor, like a mother her son stating, “You doctors are not paying attention to your patients.
 You’re not listening to us.
 We come in with special needs you are not attending to.”
 She knew what she was talking about.
 It was her not being able to breathe when she laid flat that no Dr. spent time to find out why.
 Assuming she didn’t like to take CAT scans and leave it at that.

 The reason for the CAT scan was she was hemorrhaging inside (had internal bleeding) and they wanted to find out why.
 They took x-rays and demanded a CAT scan.
 The reason for the hemorrhaging (as strange as it might sound) was the result of Karen not being able to walk and their demanding that she walk from her chair to a bed to be weighed (despite our objecting we complied).
 With a walker, a nurse, and a belt around her, under her belly, with the nurse on her left side and me on her right she was forced to walk, in pain to the bed (she said her leg hurt worse than the worse sunburn she had ever had) just to weigh her.
 Do hospitals not have portable scales you can just step on like a weight-watchers scale.
 They weighed her with her sitting up on the bed.
 Then the nurse and I got her down off the bed.
 On her first step, with the walker in front, belt under her belly, me on her left side, and the nurse on her right, Karen went down.
 She was taking the nurse and the walker to the floor with her, so I grabbed the belt and pulled her up with all my might (she weighed 230 pounds) and dragged her, the walker, and the nurse to her chair and sat her down.
 That’s where the internal bleeding came from.
 They would not listen to us, they would not listen to us about her not being able to walk, and they would not listen to us about her not being able to breath when laying flat, just like the Dr. in the clinic would not listen to me about the infection in her sore.
 All this was a result of Dr.'s not listening.
+I need to add she was, according to the Dr. having a serious body reaction against the infection, which some people have.

 So their solution to the internal bleeding was to give her medicine to close up the small veins in her legs and arms to get her blood pressure up, which at the time was in the 80s over the 40s.
 During that time all the nurses on the floor came into the room and lined up along the wall like they were watching a rat die.
 In fact, prior to that the doctor came in and called her a dog, "What we have here is a very sick puppy."
 The whole attitude was we were in a lab.
 My question is, what was going to be her condition if she would even survive?
 Losing arms and legs.
 And what effect does that medicine have on a person already struggling with a heart condition.
 It was shortly after that that they called for intensive care, first in North Platte, who could not take her and then Kearney, Good Samaritan Hospital who sent a helicopter that flew her there.
 I had to drive the two hours there not knowing if I would see her alive or even to able to talk to her.

-When I arrived and open the door to her room I heard her cheerful, excited voice.
+When I arrived and open the door I heard her cheerful, excited voice coming from across the room.
 "There he is."
 I went over and asked her where she wanted me.
 She said “By my side."
 There I sat for seven hours until she died.
 The report she gave to the doctors3, 4 in Kearny was we came up to the clinic because her leg was "swollen and red."
 The doctor there came in and told us she was not going to make it through the night.
 In both hospitals, no one tended to the pain of her leg, she complained over and over again it hurt worse than the worst sunburn she had ever had, yet no ice, no salve, nothing.
 It was like it did not exist.
 Karen refused to take Morphine as her mother had and could not talk to her minister and her husband as she was dying.
 On the evening of the eleventh of October, at 7:16 PM Karen went to be with the Lord.

 I have contacted 16 lawyers now, and they all, saying I have a case find some reason not to take it.
 They, like the doctors do not listen to what I say.
 It as if no one cares. that doctors can do whatever they want.
 We pay heavy health bills and insurance for the hospitals to pay lawyers to protect them from the errors they make.
 I called the clinic on the sixteenth of October to complain.
 I called them two times after with no response.
 Karen’s health insurance company asked for the doctor's records, which the clinic refused to send, the first request refusing to admit it even existed.
+Karen's healthy insurance company says that is illegal and have complained with no response that I have heard of to this day from Medicare.
+Knowing Medicare, seeing its bureaucratic (politburo) structure of investigation I do not expect one.

 Now the report of the doctor, which was written long after we had left, was damming.
 First, she did not record anything I said.
 Which every doctor that we had seen recorded.
-And then she slandered Karen with a generalized phrase used in Communist countries to silence. anyone who might criticize what they have done (I lectured on the subject in the University).
+And then she slandered Karen with a generalized phrase used in Communist countries to silence. anyone who might criticize what they have done (I lectured in the University on the subject).
 She put in quotes the words “too busy” in regard to Karen not taking her medicine.
 That would be like . . .
 Let me just say first of all the doctors in Kearney wrote out what Karen said with honesty and with no bias.
 When a patient's advocate says something, you need to record it and secondly, you need to record what the patient says without bias.
 For example, if a judge ordered you to jury duty and you told him you had a relative who was dying and could not make it, a compassionate judge would simply say "catch you next time."
 But if that judge wanted to silence you for some reason (as they do in Communist China), he would send the sheriff to arrest you, put you in jail, with fingerprints, mug shot, name in the paper following, and then you would read “too busy" to do jury duty, to serve the citizens.
 Communist countries use this method, the practice of generalizing to silence any legal response to the crimes they do.
 Do we have it actually practiced in clinics and hospital in America.
 It appears we do.
 This is incomprehensible in a free society.
 You do not slander your patient.
 You record what "they" say without bias.

 It is now legal for doctors in Nebraska to put a "boot" on an infected foot and if the patient dies not be held accountable.
 It is now medical protocol.
 Even the lawyers agree.
 Their silence give consent.